Guwahati International Film Festival: 2nd GIFF

 The 2nd edition of the Guwahati International Film Festival was held from 25 October to 31 October jointly at the Srimanta Sankaradev Kalakshetra and the Dr. Bhupen Hazarika Regional Government Film and Television Institute, better known as Jyoti Chitraban.

 Assam Chief Minister Sarbananda Sonowal inaugurated the festival and ASEAN section was inaugurated by State Industries and Commerce and Act East Affairs Minister Chandra Mohan Patowary.

 The festival began on 25 October with the screening of ‘Bhoga Khirikee’, directed by Jahnu Barua while Black Crow' (Siyah Karga) by Turkish Director Muhammet Tayfur Aydin was the closing film.

 Films

 Total 108 movies from 50 countries screened in 2nd GIFF.
-During the event, films from Spain, France, Argentina, Poland, Hungary, Italy, Cambodia, Croatia, Latvia, Czech Republic, Israel, Greece, Russia, Turkey, Philippines, Iran, Vietnam, Bangladesh, Qatar, Indonesia, Portugal, Venezuela, Sri Lanka and Mexico are shown.
+During the event, films from Spain, France, Argentina, Poland, Hungary, Italy, Cambodia, Croatia, Latvia, Czech Republic, Israel, Greece, Russia, Turkey, Philippines, Iran, Vietnam, Bangladesh, Qatar, Indonesia, Portugal, Venezuela, Sri Lanka and Mexico were shown.
 This year, ASEAN was the focus region instead of the usual practice of having a focus country.
 There were 16 films from 10 countries of the ASEAN region screened in the festival.